Resources for Current Students

 Data Science for the 21st Century NSF Research Training Program

-The DS421 program is open to incoming and first year PhD students from all departments, and select Data Science for the 21st Century: Environment & Society (DS421) NSF Graduate Research Traineeship (NRT).
-The DS421 program is open to incoming and first year PhD students from all departments, and select on-campus Master’s programs.
-A number of second year fellowships for PhD trainees are available from the DS421 program, providing a one year stipend ($32,000) plus tuition and fees in the second year of the program.
-Applications also welcome from students who have received independent fellowships from other sources that support them for this period in their career (Berkeley, NSF,International, etc.).
+The Environment & Society: Data Science for the 21st Century (DS421) is a new National Science Foundation Research Traineeship at Berkeley.
+The DS421 program is open to incoming and first year PhD students from all departments and select on-campus Master’s degree programs.
+A number of second year fellowships for PhD trainees are available, providing a one-year stipend ($32,000) plus tuition and fees in the second year of the program.
+Applications also welcome students who have received independent fellowships from other sources that support them for this period in their career (Berkeley, NSF, International, etc.).
 Conference travel funds, seed grant funding, and other activities will be available to all trainees.
-More information
+Visit the DS421 site for details of the training program and past trainees.

 The Foreign Language and Area Studies